 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The fair values of fixed rate financial instruments are subject to change, since fair values fluctuate inversely with changes in market interest rates.
 The cash flows related to floating rate financial instruments change as market interest rates change.
-The Conservancy is exposed to interest rate cash flow risk in respect of its money market funds held at Burgundy Asset Management of \$4,002,772 (2021 - \$Nil) which bear interest at floating rates.
+The Conservancy is exposed to interest rate cash flow risk in respect of its money market funds and bonds held with Burgundy Asset Management of \$7,300,140 (2023 \$9,605,897) which bear interest at floating rates.
 The Conservancy does not enter into any transactions to mitigate this risk.

-8. Financial instruments (continued)
+8. Financial Instruments (continued)